- Open Access Policy

 Theory and Applications of Graphs is an open access journal which means that all content is freely available without charge to the user or his/her institution.
 Users are allowed to read, download, copy, distribute, print, search, or link to the full texts of all articles, or use them for any other lawful purpose, without asking prior permission from the publisher or the author.
 This is in accordance with the BOAI definition of open access.

-- Upon submission, an Editor-in-Chief will assign your paper to one of the Editors for initial review.
+- Upon submission, an Editor-in-Chief will evaluate your manuscript for originality per the journal’s Plagiarism Policy and assign your manuscript to one of the Editors for initial review.

-- If your paper appears potentially acceptable, the Editor will send it to one or more referees.
-In some cases, several rounds of refereeing may be required and you may be asked to make changes.
-This step can take from days to months depending on the referees and the degree to which changes must be made.
+- Upon initial review, if your paper appears potentially acceptable, the Editor will send it to one or more Referees for peer review.
+In some cases, several rounds of refereeing may be required, and you may be asked to make changes.
+This step can take from days to months depending on the Referee reports, and the degree to which changes must be made.

 - If your paper still appears potentially acceptable when the refereeing process is complete, the Editor will ask you to provide a new version on the basis of the reports, and in the format of the journal (see Final Manuscript Preparation Guidelines).
 At this stage, source files in LaTeX and any supplementary files (e.g. figures) may be submitted.
 We encourage authors to use our LaTeX template file for document formatting.